 Dale Carnegie in his best-selling book ‘How to Develop Self-Confidence and Influence People by Public Speaking’ writes, “Think success.
 It is easily in your power to do this.
 Believe it firmly and you will then do what is necessary to bring success about.”

-According to him, achieving success in your job role is something that can bring the desired motivation in the employees.
+According to him, achieving success in your job role is something that can bring the desired motivation in teams.
 However, management needs to work enough to ensure that the employees feel that their effort contributes to not only their own success but that of their company as well.
 Working on the following aspects can help any company increase employee motivation:

 Communication with Employees